SeanSon2005/ObjDumpAI/README.md

 npm start
 ```
 The frontend Dockerfile can also be used individually, and this is reccommended
-due to the ridiculousness of `npm`.
+due to the unreliability of `npm`.
 This can be done with the following command:
 `docker run -p 3000:80 $(docker build -q ./frontend)`

 The backend server can be run as follows: